Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/JOB_create_filter_dir_zos/r_sentinel_cft_config_parms.md

 ---

-    title: Transfer CFT to Sentinel communication parameters
+    title: "Transfer CFT to Sentinel communication parameters"
-    linkTitle: Sentinel communication parameters
+    linkTitle: "Sentinel communication parameters"
     weight: 240

----
-To define to enable Sentinel to Transfer CFT interoperability, refer to:
+---To define to enable Sentinel to Transfer CFT interoperability, refer to:

 - [](#Communication%20with%20the%20Event%20Router)[Communication with an Event via TCP all platforms](#Communication%20with%20an%20Event%20via%20TCP)
 - [UCONF parameters for Sentinel interoperability all platforms](#UCONF%20parameters%20for%20Sentinel%20interoperability)